-ITP 210 Special Areas of 3 hrs.
-Interpreting (3-0)
+ITP 210 Special Areas of Interpreting (3-0)

-Presents specialized vocabulary for various settings - legal, medical, psychological, educational, vocational, and artistic.
+Presents specialized vocabulary for various settings - legal, medical, psychological, educational, vocational and artistic.
 Continues development of skills in areas of individual weakness.

-Prerequisite: ITP 120.
+Prerequisite: ITP 120 with a grade of "C" or better.